kelley-mcd/README-Generator/README.md

     - [Questions](#questions)
     - [License](#license)

-    ## Description
+    # Description
-        this is my project1245 description blah blah blah
+        this is the description for the project I am working on

-    ## Installation
+    # Installation
-        the user can install this application
+        the user can install this application by downloading it

-    ## Instructions
+    # Instructions
-        there are no instructions for this application
+        the instructions for this application are to use it

-    ## Usage Information
+    # Usage Information
-        to use the applicaton
+        the primary use for this application is to use it

-    ## Questions
+    # Questions
        You can contact me via GitHub or email if you have any questoins:
              - GitHub: github.com/kelley-mcd
              - Email Address: kmcdonnell8@gmail.com

-    ## License
+    # License
         The license used for this application is:
-            - undefined
+            - Boost Software 1.0